Brad Bergesen: Baltimore Orioles

 Bergesen finished the 2009 season with 19 starts, 1231/3 innings pitched, a WHIP of 1.28, and an ERA of 3.43.
 Many writers have suggested that if Bergesen had continued to pitch as well as he had and had not been injured, he would have been a strong candidate for Rookie of the Year.

 On April 20, 2010, Bergesen was optioned to Norfolk.

-On May 14, 2011, Bergesen threw a complete game shutout of the Tampa Bay Rays.
+On May 14, 2011, Bergesen threw a complete-game shutout of the Tampa Bay Rays.
 Bergesen did not allow a single base hit throughout the last six innings of the game.
-It was his fourth career complete game, but it was his first complete game shutout of his career.
+It was his fourth career complete game, but it was his first complete-game shutout of his career.

 On May 29, 2011, Bergesen was optioned to Triple-A Norfolk, giving up his spot in his rotation to Brian Matusz.

 In June, he returned to MLB in a relief role in exchange for Jeremy Accardo.

-Bergesen was designated for assignment on May 12, 2012.
-He was later re-added to the 40-man roster, but was designated for assignment again on July 18.
+Bergesen was designated for assignment on May 12, 2012, he cleared waivers and was sent outright to Triple-A on May 17.
+He was later re-added to the 40-man roster on July 17, but was designated for assignment again the next day.

 Arizona Diamondbacks

 On July 20, 2012, he was claimed off waivers by the Arizona Diamondbacks.
+He was released on November 28.

 Chunichi Dragons

-On November 30, 2012, he signed with the Chunichi Dragons of the NPB's Central League.
+On November 30, 2012, he signed with the Chunichi Dragons of Nippon Professional Baseball.